From orbital magnetism to bulk-edge correspondence: Introduction and main results

 \subsection{Two key technical results}

 We now formulate two technical results that, together with the aforementioned gauge covariant magnetic perturbation theory, play a central role in the proof of Theorem \ref{thm-positive} and Proposition \ref{prophc1}.
-The first one regards trace class and kernel regularity property of operators involved in the definition of the total edge current, while the second one states that the ``equilibrium current" of the bulk Hamiltonian equals zero.
+The first one regards trace class and kernel regularity property of operators involved in the definition of the total edge current, while the second one states that the ``averaged equilibrium current per unit area" of the bulk Hamiltonian equals zero.

 \begin{proposition} The following statements hold true: \begin{enumerate}[label=(\roman*)] \item The operator

 is trace class for every $\omega \in \Par$, $b \in \R$, and its trace is uniformly bounded with respect to~$\omega$.